 U.S. and Danish healthcare design teams are collaborating to test and explore design solutions that balance innovation, best practices, and cultural sensitivities.
 In Medical Construction & Design's "Developing a New International Healthcare Standard," EYP Health's Kyle Basilius and Sara Shumbera explore how the consortium is working toward the ultimate goal of developing a new international model and standard for healthcare facilities and patient care.

 In June of 2016, at the start of a new MassChallenge Accelerator program, 12 start-ups applied for the EYP Scholarship for Design Innovation.
 Our goal was to identify and support start-ups who inspire creativity and problem-solving through design.

-Academic science Institutions today are experiencing tough competition for funding, faculty and student recruitment.
+Academic science institutions today are experiencing tough competition for funding and faculty and student recruitment.
 Often, facility upgrades can help leverage success in these areas.
-Planning for the University of New Mexico's new Physics and Astronomy Interdisciplinary Science Building (PAIS) is underway.
-Laboratory Design Newsletter recently featured the collaborative effort, as part of the University's focus on the future of science and the recruitment of new faculty.
+Planning for the University of New Mexico's new Physics and Astronomy Interdisciplinary Science Building (PAIS) is underway, and the Laboratory Design Newsletter recently featured the collaborative effort as part of the University's focus on the future of science and new faculty recruitment.